plotfi/llvm-pi/README.md

 We now have an llvm toolchain capable of building the llvm-test-suite for the Raspberry Pi 4.

-# Step 4 (Build the llvm-test-suite for AArch64 Linux):
+# Step 4 (Build the llvm-test-suite for AArch64 Linux)

 * First, clone the llvm-test-suite: